Yogarajan12/quality-gated-fetal-ultrasound/README.md

 │   └── utils.py                  # seeding, denormalization
 ├── scripts/
 │   └── run_experiment.py         # CLI entrypoint for the full pipeline
-├── assets/                       # figures rendered in this README ├── requirements.txt
+├── assets/                       # figures rendered in this README and more ├── requirements.txt
 ├── LICENSE
 └── README.md